AdobeDocs/experience-manager-cloud-service.en/help/forms/Using-asynchronous-function-calls-in-rule-editor.md

 # Using asynchronous functions in an Adaptive Form

+<span class="preview"> This feature is available under early adopter program.
+You can write to aem-forms-ea@adobe.com from your official email id to join the early adopter program and request access to the capability. </span>

-The rule editor in Adaptive Forms supports asynchronous functions, allowing you to integrate and manage operations that require waiting for external processes or data retrieval without interrupting the user's interaction with the form.
+The [rule editor in Adaptive Forms](/help/forms/rule-editor-core-components.md) supports asynchronous functions, allowing you to integrate and manage operations that require waiting for external processes or data retrieval without interrupting the user's interaction with the form.

 ## What factors determine the use of asynchronous or synchronous functions?

-In web development, managing user interactions effectively is crucial for creating a smooth experience.
-Two common approaches to handling operations are synchronous and asynchronous functions.
+Managing the user interaction effectively is crucial for creating a smooth experience.
+Two common approaches for handling operations are synchronous and asynchronous functions.

 **Synchronous functions** execute tasks one after another, causing the application to wait for each operation to complete before proceeding.
 This can lead to delays and a less engaging user experience, especially when tasks involve waiting for external resources, like file uploads or data fetching.